 a.
-The EPS antenna must be properly located at the same side of the car's IU card reader for the entrance and exit barriers to accurately read the registered car information to avoid the manual opening of the barrier.
+The EPS antenna must be positioned on the driver's side - i.e. where the IU card reader is located - for the entrance and exit barriers to accurately read the registered car information so as to avoid manual opening of the barrier.